Milwaukee elections worker fired over false ballot requests - NewsBreak

 As part of her job, Zapata oversaw the counting of absentee ballots in Milwaukee.
 The mayor said the city is investigating whether she might have committed any other offenses.

-The ballots were sent to the home of Republican state Rep. Janel Brandtjen, who chairs the Assembly elections committee and has voiced support for overturning the results of the 2020 presidential election in the state and promoted conspiracy theories about the same.
-Earlier this week, Brandtjen's office said she had received three ballots for military voters she believed to be fictitious.
-Brandtjen said then she thought someone was trying to show how easy it is to get military ballots in Wisconsin.
+The ballots were sent to the home of Republican state Rep. Janel Brandtjen, who chairs of the Assembly elections committee and has voiced support for overturning the results of the 2020 presidential election in the state and promoted conspiracy theories about the same.
+Earlier this week, Brandtjen’s office said she had received three ballots for military voters she believed to be fictitious and that the Waukesha County sheriff was investigating.

+“I believe someone was trying to point out how easy it is to get military ballots in Wisconsin,” Brandtjen said in a statement Monday.

 The announcement comes five days ahead of Election Day in a cycle where officials are increasingly concerned about threats from within their own organizations.
 In battleground states such as Wisconsin, elections officials are seeing record partisan poll worker nominations that could put skeptics on the front lines of the voting process.

-Zapata's motive for allegedly obtaining and sending the ballots wasn't immediately clear.
+Zapata’s motive for allegedly obtaining and sending the ballots wasn’t immediately clear.
 She did not immediately respond to messages left Thursday at phone numbers believed to be hers.
-Michael Maistelman, an attorney for Zapata, declined to comment.
+Michael Maistelman, an attorney for Zapata, didn’t immediately respond to a voicemail.

-But her boss, commission Executive Director Claire Woodall-Vogg, said she thought Zapata was intent on illustrating a vulnerability in the system.
-She said Zapata had, to her knowledge, never before violated work policies or procedures.

 Milwaukee County District Attorney John Chisholm said his office was reviewing allegations against Zapata and that he expects charges to be filed “in the coming days.”